JNRowe/bleeter/doc/faq.rst

 functionality you'll be missing is the direct opening of links within tweet text.

-If you're not using either Ubuntu, Xfce_ or e17_ then you're encouraged to post a screenshot online somewhere and either link to it when you `file a bug`_ or send me a mail_ with a link explaining the problem.
+If you're not using either Ubuntu, Xfce_ or e17_ but you're having display problems then you may have found a bug.
+You're encouraged to post a screenshot online and either link to it when you `file an issue`_ or send me a mail_ with a link to the image and an explanation of the problem.

 .. _Xfce: http://www.xfce.org/
 .. _xfce4-notifyd: http://spuriousinterrupt.org/projects/xfce4-notifyd